Anatomy & Background

 - Participating in athletic activities that can strain the wrist and hand, like tennis and gymnastics.

 - Repetitive strain injuries at work.

-- Sudden trauma or an accident such as a fall where an individual puts their hands down to catch themselves, putting pressure on their wrists.
+- Sudden trauma or an accident like a fall where you put your hands down to catch yourself, putting pressure on your wrists.